bhklab/handbook/docs/contributing/submitting_issues.md

 1. Go to the GitHub repository and navigate to the "Issues" tab.
 2. Click on the "New Issue" button.
-3. Select the appropriate issue template from the list
+3. Select the appropriate issue template from the list.
 4. Fill out the template, providing as much detail as possible to help us understand and address your issue.
 5. Submit the issue.